Law Faculty of

 in cooperation with Cultra and transform! europe

-The debates, which are intended to be rigorous, plural, critical and informative, will be promoted by researchers in various fields, journalists and feminist social activists.
+The debates, which are intended to be rigorous, plural, critical and informative, was promoted by researchers in various fields, journalists and feminist social activists.

-The opening session will be led by sociologist and political theorist Sara R. Farris (Goldsmiths, University of London), internationally renowned for her original study, published in 2017, entitled In the Name of Women's Rights: The Rise of Femonationalism.
-Her paper will focus on the themes of this book, in which she critically addressed the paradoxical and contradictory convergence - between nationalist and far-right parties, some feminists and representatives of neoliberal currents - in the use of feminist themes for the production of xenophobic and Islamophobic discourses, practices and agendas.
+The opening session was led by sociologist and political theorist Sara R. Farris (Goldsmiths, University of London), internationally renowned for her original study, published in 2017, entitled In the Name of Women's Rights: The Rise of Femonationalism.
+Her paper focuses on the themes of this book, in which she critically addressed the paradoxical and contradictory convergence - between nationalist and far-right parties, some feminists and representatives of neoliberal currents - in the use of feminist themes for the production of xenophobic and Islamophobic discourses, practices and agendas.

-The conference is composed of three more panels.
-During the morning, Cecília Honório (teacher and researcher, OED), Ana Cristina Pereira (researcher, CES/UC) and Bárbara Reis (journalist, Público) will talk to us considering the national context, both from the point of view of political and post-colonial critique and the direct analysis of the current relationship between the media and extreme right-wing movements.
+The conference was composed of three more panels.
+During the morning, Cecília Honório (teacher and researcher, OED), Ana Cristina Pereira (researcher, CES/UC) and Bárbara Reis (journalist, Público) was talking to us considering the national context, both from the point of view of political and post-colonial critique and the direct analysis of the current relationship between the media and extreme right-wing movements.

-In the last panel of the conference, the present political-social realities of Brazil and the Spanish state will be addressed, as examples of ascension and resistance.
-To debate the electoral growth of far-right parties and also the construction and dynamics of feminist, anti-racist and anti-fascist resistance movements in these countries, we will count on Cyntia de Paula (psychologist, president of the Casa do Brasil in Lisbon) and Amelia Martínez-Lobo (Rosa Luxemburgo Foundation – Madrid Liaison Office).
+In the last panel of the conference, the present political-social realities of Brazil and the Spanish state was addressed, as examples of ascension and resistance.
+To debate the electoral growth of far-right parties and also the construction and dynamics of feminist, anti-racist and anti-fascist resistance movements in these countries, we was counting on Cyntia de Paula (psychologist, president of the Casa do Brasil in Lisbon) and Amelia Martínez-Lobo (Rosa Luxemburgo Foundation – Madrid Liaison Office).